 Sarahjoy has a Masters in Counseling and has been training yoga teachers, yoga outreach volunteers, and mental health providers, including clinical psychologists and socials workers, in the tools of yoga therapy for 20 years.
 She is a student and scholar of yoga with 22 years of professional teaching experience and 25 years of yogic study.
 From her extensive background, Sarahjoy created “amrita yoga”, a form of vinyasa yoga that integrates Ayurveda, physical therapy, neuroscience, yoga philosophy and psychology, pranayama, and mindfulness.

-She will launch an 800-hr IAYT Yoga Therapy Program in the Fall of 2015.
+She intends to launch an 800-hr IAYT Yoga Therapy Program in the Fall of 2017.

 Her teachings are informed by her personal life events including living in intentional community for 4 years, international travel and service excursions in third world countries, serious injury from a car accident resulting in a hip replacement at 42, and earlier life struggles with disordered eating and exercise behaviors.

 Committed to supporting marginalized populations and using yoga for social justice she founded two non-profits.
 Living Yoga brings yoga to prisons, alcohol and drub rehab centers and transitional facilities.
 DAYA Foundation teaches yoga and mindfulness tools to those with addiction, anxiety or depression; to those with medical issues such as cancer, multiple sclerosis and Parkinson’s disease; and to others who would not be able to attend yoga classes because of social, financial or physical constraints.